Listener Intent

 I want posts from startup founders, ops leads, and marketers who are frustrated with Notion or shopping for a replacement: complaints about sync, mobile, permissions, billing, or enterprise limits; threads asking what to use instead of Notion; and comparisons with other docs or wiki tools.
 Prioritize switching intent and real workflow pain—not influencer aesthetic drops or template giveaways unless someone is clearly evaluating tools.

 Write in first person or imperative (“I want…”, “Find…”), name who (roles), what situations (complaints, comparisons, migrations), and what to prioritize vs skip.
-Vague intents (“anything about productivity”) produce vague scores and weak keyword suggestions.
+Vague intent signals (“anything about productivity”) produce vague scores and weak keyword suggestions.

-Negative intent is optional but recommended.
-Describe what should score as low relevance: threads that technically match your keywords but are not worth your time.
+Filling out Noisy signals is required for every listener.
+It uses the same character limits as intent signal (150–500 characters after trimming).
+Describe what should score with a low Fit Score: threads that technically match your keywords but are not worth your time.

-Quick patterns many teams exclude: job listings, affiliate or promo spam, student homework, generic tutorials when you only want buyer conversations, or industries that noise up a broad keyword.
+Quick patterns many teams list here: job listings, affiliate or promo spam, student homework, generic tutorials when you only want buyer conversations, or industries that noise up a broad keyword.

 Example (Notion competitor)